Comparison

 | Best fit | Independent diesel and heavy-duty truck shops, solo mechanics, and shops scaling from 1 to 10 bays. | Mid-to-large heavy-duty shops and fleet-service operations, especially those with deep customer-portal and AR billing needs. | Tie |

 | Built by | An active diesel-shop owner (Xpress Diesel).
-Product decisions are made against a real shop floor, not just customer interviews. | Established software company; publicly known for being founded around 2014 and growing into the heavy-duty shop category leader by review count on Capterra and G2. | Tie |
+Product decisions are made against a real shop floor, not just customer interviews. | Established software company; founded around 2014; larger public review footprint on Capterra and G2. | Tie |

 | Maturity | Newer.
 Smaller customer base.
-Faster shipping cadence on new features. | A decade in market.
-Larger customer base.
-More established support and onboarding processes. | Fullbay |
+Faster shipping cadence on new features. | Operating since around 2014 with a larger installed base and sales-led onboarding. | Tie |

 | Pricing model | Flat plan, no per-user fees.
 Public pricing on /pricing.
 Includes the Lite tier for solo mechanics. | Per-user pricing (sales-quoted).
 The model scales linearly with team size, which is typical of enterprise heavy-duty SaaS. | WrenchPilot |

-| Standard repair time / labor data | WrenchPilot uses an internal labor-time engine (Advanced Repair Time / ART) plus learned medians from your own shop's billed hours. | Fullbay packages MOTOR (now Mitchell 1) heavy-duty labor times into the product.
-For shops that rely on a third-party SRT catalog, this is a meaningful advantage out of the box. | Fullbay |
+| Standard repair time / labor data | WrenchPilot uses an internal labor-time engine (Advanced Repair Time / ART) plus learned medians from your own shop's billed hours. | Packages MOTOR (Mitchell 1) heavy-duty labor times in product packaging. | Tie |

-| Fleet customer accounts & AR | Standard customer + invoice + payments stack, including AR aging and accounts-receivable workflow. | Fleet billing is a primary product focus.
-Customer portals, fleet hierarchies, and consolidated invoicing for fleet accounts are well developed. | Fullbay |
+| Fleet customer accounts & AR | Standard customer + invoice + payments stack, including AR aging and accounts-receivable workflow. | Fleet billing, customer portals, fleet hierarchies, and consolidated invoicing for fleet accounts. | Tie |

 | AI / automation | AI is in the product's data path: an embedded job assistant that can build estimates, propose action items, and pull from shop data with semantic tool discovery.
 Not a sidebar chat. | AI features in Fullbay today are scoped — voice-to-text on technician notes, service-order assists.
 Useful, but narrower in surface than WrenchPilot's embedded agent. | WrenchPilot |